DinVision/QuickLaunch/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/548o5cCr1VA/0.jpg)](https://www.youtube.com/watch?v=548o5cCr1VA "Quick Launch Toolbar Demo")

+<b>Known Issues:</b><br>
+Nov 10th, 2025 - Toolbar not staying on top.
+There is a known issue where the Din Quick Launch toolbar stops staying on top after opening certain Windows apps such as "Paint" or "Photos".
+Once one of these apps is opened, all other windows can overlap the toolbar - even apps that normally stay behind it.
+This behavior started recently and appears to be related to a change in how those Windows apps manage window layering (Z-order).<br><br>
+The current workaround is to minimize the overlapping apps and then hover your mouse over the toolbar to bring it back on top.
+You can also change "AlwaysShowOnTaskBar=Yes" in the ini file if this is a frequent issue for your use.
+This behavior is under investigation, but it appears to be caused by changes within the Windows apps themselves, making it difficult to fully control from the Quick Launch toolbar side.

 <b>Thank You for Your Ratings !🙏:</b><br>
 This app currently has a 4.2★ rating in the [US Region](https://apps.microsoft.com/detail/9n7nxtc0kbks?hl=en-US&gl=US).
 If you are already using this app, please take a moment to rate it.
 It takes only 10 seconds.
 Simply click on "Rate" in the App Settings as shown below.   <br><br>